-Get ready to vote in the General Election
+Get ready to vote in the Consolidated Election

 1) Register to vote

-The deadline to register to vote in the general election is October 18.
-If you miss the deadline, grace period registration is available at polling places.
+The deadline to register online to vote in the consolidated election is March 21.
+If you miss the deadline, grace period registration is available at polling places on election day (April 6).
+To register during the grace period, bring two pieces of identification, one with a current address, to your home precinct.

 2) Have a voting plan

 Vote by mail – Any registered suburban Cook County voter with a driver’s license, state ID or social security number on file can request a mail-in ballot.
-The last day to request a mail ballot is October 29.
-Ballots must be postmarked by Election Day (November 3) in order to be counted.
+The last day to request a mail ballot is April 1.
+Ballots must be postmarked by election day (April 6) in order to be counted.

 Mount Prospect Village Hall